waTeim/odbc_fdw/README.md

 option     | description
 ---------- | -----------
-`host`     | The name of the server which provides the database.
+`host`     | The address (hostname or ip) of the database server.
 `port`     | The server port to connect to.
 `database` | The name of the database to query.
-`username` | The username to authenticate to the foreign server with.
+`username` | The username to authenticate in the foreign server with.
-`password` | The password to authenticate to the foreign server with.
+`password` | The password to authenticate in the foreign server with.

 The `username` and `password` options can also be defined in a `CREATE USER MAPPING` statement, so that they are determined by